Apply to Winchester for your undergraduate degree

 - Winchester offers a safe and supportive global community for international students.
 If you are applying from overseas check our International support.

-- To get started use our Top Tip for writing your Personal Statement.
+- To get started use our Personal Statement Worksheet.

 - Watch Alison, a member of our Future Students Team talk about how to put your statement together.